FlowFuse/node-red-dashboard/docs/about.md

 ---
-description: "Discover the features and benefits of Node-RED Dashboard 2.0, designed to streamline and enhance your Node-RED experience."
+description: "Learn about Dashboard 2.0 technology choices"
 ---

 # About Node-RED Dashboard 2.0